joestubbs/coe379L-sp24/docs/unit01/class_intro.rst

 **On Thursday we will assign each of you a student VM.**

 **Text:**
 No textbook will be used for this course.
-However, we will provide materials for all materials on the class website, and we will often supplement them with additional reading materials available online.
+However, we will provide materials for all lectures on the class website, and we will often supplement them with additional reading materials available online.